 To learn more about sexual health, you can check out some of our resources online.
 You can view them here.

-Written by Dr. Carolyn Chang.
-Dr. Chang is a pediatrician at the Charles B. Wang Community Health Center.
+Dr. Carolyn Chang is a pediatrician at the Charles B. Wang Community Health Center.
 She received her medical degree from Washington University, and completed her residency training from Albert Einstein College of Medicine-Children’s Hospital at Montefiore.
 Dr. Chang is certified through the American Board of Pediatrics.